branchang/bcs_spa16/README.md

 (The format seems to be portable so I created it on OS X.)

 ### Slide 31: Pyspark
-If Pyspark on Windows can't find Python, make sure it is installed and the Python directory (typical C:\Python27) is in %PATH%.
+If Pyspark on Windows can't find Python, make sure it is installed, and that the Python directory (typically `C:\Python27`) is in `%PATH%`.

 ### Slide 41
 The Hadoop load command should read: